-Peak blooming season runs from June to September, but you can enjoy a stroll through the grounds during other months when it is not fully snowbound.
+Peak blooming season runs late May to early September, but you can enjoy a stroll through the grounds during other months when it is not fully snowbound.
 Admission to the gardens is free.

 An iconic view that can be seen on many postcards is taken from the front of the parks building.
 This spot offers a great sight line looking down Banff Avenue towards Cascade Mountain towering at the end of it.
 Admission to the Parks Canada building is also free.
 It has interactive exhibits about Canada’s land and people.